Browns trade middle linebacker Demario Davis to Jets for safety Calvin Pryor

 "Calvin is a young-experienced safety that has upside," Browns head of football operations Sashi Brown said in a news release.
 "We are pleased to be able to add him to our defensive back room and just like every player we acquire, we expect him to come in with a hard-working mindset ready to compete."

 Like Browns rookie Jabrill Peppers, a first-round pick (No. 25 overall), Pryor is a strong safety, so defensive coordinator Gregg Williams is expected to be creative to get them both on the field.
-Peppers may play a linebacker role in certain packages while Pryor mans the strong safety position.
+Peppers may play linebacker in certain packages while Pryor mans the strong safety position, or those roles could be reversed.
+Perhaps Williams views Pryor, 5-foot-11 and 207 pounds, as a hybrid player, too.

 Ed Reynolds and Tyvis Powell are competing for the starting free safety job.
 But the Browns have said veteran cornerback Jason McCourty, who signed a two-year, $6 million contract with Cleveland two weeks ago, may move to free safety.

 Davis, 28, left the Jets last year as a free agent by signing a two-year, $8 million contract with the Browns.
-He played all 16 games last season as an inside linebacker in the 3-4 scheme used by former Browns coordinator Ray Horton and started 15 of them, finishing second on team with 99 tackles to go along with two sacks, two passes defensed and one forced fumble.
+He played all 16 games last season as an inside linebacker in the 3-4 scheme used by former Browns defensive coordinator Ray Horton and started 15 of them.
+He ranked second on team with 99 tackles to go along with two sacks, two passes defensed and one forced fumble.
 He started every game for the Jets from 2013-15.

 "Demario is a guy that we developed the utmost respect for in his time with our team, not only as a professional but also as a person," Brown said in the release.
 "We appreciate all he did for our organization in his time in Cleveland."

 Davis had been penciled in as the starting middle linebacker in Williams' 4-3 base defense with Jamie Collins at strongside linebacker and Christian Kirksey at weakside linebacker.
-Williams employs a nickel or dime package most of the time, and like last season, Davis would have been the linebacker to come off the field in that situation, leaving Collins and Kirksey.
+Williams employs a nickel or dime package most of the time, and like last season, Davis would have been the linebacker to come off the field in those situations, leaving Collins and Kirksey.

-So the question is who'll receive more playing time when the Browns use three linebackers.
-Perhaps Peppers is the answer because he's considered a hybrid player.
-Special-teams ace Tank Carder would be among the other candidates.
+So it remains to be seen who'll receive snaps at linebacker alongside Collins and Kirksey when the Browns feature three of them.
+Pryor and Peppers are possibilities, and special-teams ace Tank Carder, Dominique Alexander and Joe Schobert are among the other candidates.
+Kirksey could move to middle linebacker at times, something he has been doing in certain packages during OTAs.

+The bottom line on the trade from the Browns' perspective is they feel really good about Collins and Kirksey leading their corps of linebackers moving forward and wanted to add more experience to their secondary.
+That led them to Pryor.